KuntaiDu/Asteroids-fun-ver/Readme.md

 ## 1. Introduction

 Our game is based on [this project](https://github.com/andyhd/asteroids).
-We propose a lot of additional features.
+We propose a lot of extra features.

 ## 2. New features